adorsk/codexBoston2017_sound_of_waves/README.md

 The Sound of Waves, part of CodexBoston2017.

 ## Why
 I'm interested in how different authors sound.
-Why does Hemmingway sound different from Faulkner?
-What makes them sound different I wanted a tool to help me explore the rhythm of a text, so I built this app.
+Why does Hemingway sound different from Faulkner?
+What makes them sound different?
+I wanted a tool to help me explore the rhythm of a text, so I built this app.

 ## The Title
 The title comes from one of my favorite books, Yushio Mishima's <i>Sound of Waves</i>, a book with beautiful rhythms.